Peque (futsal player): International career

 Peque made her debut for the Spanish national team on 28 March 2009, in a friendly match against the Netherlands.
 She returned to the national team in 2012 to play in the World Tournament and has since been a regular for the national team, with whom she played in four editions of the world tournament.
 In 2018, she contributed to the qualification for the first Women's Futsal Euro, held the following year in Portugal, which she ended up winning.
 She repeated the title in the 2022 and 2023 editions, being elected the best player of the tournament in the latter.
 In addition, in the semi-finals against Portugal, she played her 100th match with the national team.

+Peque retired before the inaugural FIFA Futsal Women's World Cup due to injury.